SAP/code-pal-for-abap/docs/checks/boolean-input-parameter.md

 ### What is the Intent of the Check?

-Usage of boolean input parameters because they are often an indicator that a method does two things instead of one.
+This check searches for the usage of boolean input parameters in a method signature since those could be an indicator of bad design where the Single Responsibility Principle is not followed (the method might be doing several things instead of a single thing).

-Ps: Setter methods using boolean variables are ok.
+REMARK: Setter methods using boolean input variables are acceptable.

 ### How to solve the issue?

-Splitting the method may simplify the methods' code and describe the different intentions better.
+Splitting the method may simplify its code and provide a better description for the consumer.

 ### What to do in case of exception?